Preventing a Relapse

 One of the major reasons for slipping up is alcohol.
 Drinking lowers your resolve, so try to avoid alcohol for the first few weeks.

-Some places are just home base for smokers—the sidewalk outside of work, the patio at a party, etc. So avoid these areas where people light up.
+Some places are just home-base for smokers/vapers—the sidewalk outside of work, the patio at a party, etc. So avoid these areas where people light up or vape.

-Seeing your friends smoke is a big temptation.
+Seeing your friends smoke, vape, dip or chew is a big temptation.
 So let them know you need their support during your quit.
 They'll understand.

-You can't avoid your car or your house, but if you used to smoke outside at work or at the local diner, take a small break from those places.
+You can't avoid your car or your house, but if you used to use tobacco outside at work or at the local diner, take a small break from those places.

 You're more likely to slip up when you're hungry, angry, lonely or tired.
 When you’re tempted to use tobacco, ask yourself if one of these feelings is driving your craving and then take care of yourself.

 Friends, family and colleagues may use e-cigarettes or offer you one to help you quit.
 It can be tempting if you're quitting smoking, but vaping is very addictive!
 For more information on e-cigarettes, click here.

-Right before you slip up, you'll usually get a warning signal—an inner voice making excuses.
+Right before a “snake attack,” you'll usually get a warning signal—an inner voice making excuses.
 So when you hear that inner voice persuading you to light up, tempting you that “just one won’t hurt”, get out of wherever you are.
 Take a walk, go home, or just do anything else to get your mind thinking differently.

-Hearing thoughts like these is a warning signal that you're on the verge of returning to smoking.
+Hearing thoughts like these is a warning signal that you're on the verge of returning to smoking, vaping, dipping or chewing.
 When you hear yourself thinking like this, wherever you are, change the situation.
 Avoid those snakes on the path!